krakend/krakend-documentation/v2.5/configuration/flexible-config.md

 ## Testing the configuration
 We recommend using a Docker compose file to work faster with flexible configuration.

-Save the following `docker-compose.yml` and do a `docker-compose up`.
+Save the following `docker-compose.yml` and do a `docker compose up`.
 This setup with the [`:watch` image](/docs/v2.5/developer/hot-reload/) will allow you to work locally with the latest version of KrakenD and apply the changes automatically whenever you change a source file.

 ```yml
 version: "3"